-1 Design and demonstrate appropriate/safe rehabilitation/management strategies for an injured athlete/service user.
-2 Discuss the physiological and holistic parameters of physical activity.
-3 Apply and provide critical analysis for the principles of strength and fitness training, injury prevention and injury management
+- 1 Design and demonstrate appropriate/safe rehabilitation/management strategies for an injured athlete/service user.
+2 Discuss the physiological and holistic parameters of physical activity including physical literacy and social determinants of health 3 Apply and provide critical analysis for the principles of strength training, rehabilitation and injury management.